fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

   : notes.filter(note => note.important === true)
 ```

-The definition uses the [conditional](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) operator that can also be seen in many other programming languages.
+The definition uses the [conditional](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) operator also found in many other programming languages.

 The operator functions as follows.
 If we have: